Connecting Crouch End and Hornsey with news, views and information

 There are at least two current Labour Councillors who are former Members of the Communist Party – one of whom is not re-standing.

-However, on leaving “the CP”, each followed paths going in opposite directions:
+However, on leaving “the CP”, each followed paths leading in opposite directions:

 Cllr Lorna Reith was once part of the milder, Euro-Communist wing that eventually split the CP.